Looking for an authentic Spanish tortilla recipe? This is tried and tested and truly the best Spanish omelet I’ve tried!

 - Finally, slide out of the pan onto a serving plate and let cool a little before diving in.

 So that is it!
-My tips are to cook the Spanish omelet at a low heat (that way it won’t burn) and experiment the first few times with different cook times until you get it right.
+Remember my top tips are to cook the Spanish omelet at a low heat (that way it won’t burn) and experiment the first few times with different cook times until you get it right.
 Also, I prefer to slice the potatoes thin so that they do break apart, and I prefer to caramelize the onions quite a bit… yum!

 Lastly *super tip*– it is easier to make mini tortillas in the tiny single egg frying pans they sell.
 Mine come out perfect every time!